DevSnicket/plugin-discovery/README.md

 [![Build Status](https://travis-ci.org/DevSnicket/plugin-discovery.svg?branch=master)](https://travis-ci.org/DevSnicket/plugin-discovery)

-Plug-in Discovery is a JavaScript factory function and a Babel plug-in that when used together can invert dependencies between modules and turn them into discovered plug-ins.
+DevSnicket Plug-in Discovery consists of a JavaScript repository object and a Babel plug-in that when used together can invert dependencies between modules and turn them into discovered plug-ins.

 before | after
 ------ | -----